BREMIC-LTD/Blogdrip-Guest-Posting-Service/README.md

 # blogdrip-guest-posting-services

 ## Purpose
-This Wordpress plug-in is made to help control your wordpress website through RESTful API and get additional income from your website or blog by placing blog posts and text ads automatically.
+This Wordpress plug-in is made to publish and manage your guest posts and text links for multiple websites from 1 dashboard, website owners are able to make multiple accounts for staff or external writers.

 ## How to use this plug-in
 1. Install this plug-in to your wordpress site.